gayeongpark/server_comer/README.md

-# Server Configuration for Lantana's Project
+# Server of Comer project

 This document outlines the server configuration for Lantana (GaYeong)'s project.